netgroup/rose-srv6-control-plane/README.md

 ## Control plane functionalities

 The Controller uses a gRPC API to contact the Linux nodes.
-A gRPC server (node manager) must be run on the Linux nodes that we want to control through the Controller.
-This gRPC server listen for connections coming from the Controller on a given TCP port.
+A gRPC server (Node manager) must be run on the Linux nodes that we want to control through the Controller.
+This gRPC server listens for connections coming from the Controller on a given TCP port.
 It receives gRPC requests from the Controller, performs the requested task and returns a reply containing the status code of the operation and other parameters depending on the specific operation.

 The Controller leverages the gRPC API to enforce rules and commands on the Linux nodes, such as the setup of SRv6 paths and behaviors.